 Susan Cowart is the Director of Parent and Annual Giving at Auburn University and has had a lifetime of fundraising.
 Susan began with overseeing an 11,000,000-piece direct mail program for Citizens for a Sound Economy.
 She has worked for the Alabama Symphony, volunteered for the Junior League of Birmingham, and run a Congressional campaign office.
 While as Annual Fund Director at Birmingham Southern, she inaugurated multiple successful campaigns for BSC including the Battle of the Greeks, which rose the college’s giving percentage by 5 points in two months.
 Susan accepted the directorship of Auburn’s Annual Giving program in April 2015.
 The Annual Giving team since that time has doubled annual giving and increased donors by 40%.
 Susan recently earned the recognition as a Certified Fund Raising Executive.
 Susan is married to Phillip Cowart, Director of Development for the Auburn University College of Agriculture.
 They together have six children, two sons-in-law, one daughter-in-law, and three grandchildren.
 Susan enjoys attempting to grow an English garden in Auburn’s clay soil, trying new recipes and attempting to write down recipes that have been created by trial and error, and watching a sunset anytime she can.

 Colin Cumming is a Senior Major Gift Officer at the American Institute of Chemical Engineers.
-Previously, Colin served as the Director of Leadership Annual Giving at Georgia Institute of Technology.
+Previously, Colin earned his Southeast credentials as the Director of Leadership Annual Giving at the Georgia Institute of Technology.
 A proud Michigander, he graduated with a bachelor’s degree in Social Policy from Michigan State University and a master’s degree in Nonprofit Management from Grand Valley State University.
 He has served on the boards of the Association of Fundraising Professionals West Michigan and the Young Nonprofit Professionals Network Grand Rapids.
 Colin currently lives in Midtown, Atlanta with his husband, Chris, and two cats, Cooper and Cosmo.